 Should guide the user to making interesting views of the data they wish to examine.

 Should preserve screen space in order to be used on small devices.

+Should allow the user to save the choices made in generating a view—the variables, the colors, the scale, and the view position—and be able to apply those choices to a new dataset.

 User Interaction